Breaking Our Own Stigma Of Addiction

 I also believe that the most damaging stigma is the one we actually place on ourselves.
 Here we are not able to control our consumption of a substance that to most people is just a leisurely cocktail sipped with dinner.
 Then we wonder, why can’t we, are we that weak?
 Then we come into sobriety, and struggle with the shame and guilt over the tremendous wreckage we have left behind while drinking.
-Now, we are not only afraid of what others might think, but we also have a hard time believing that we had become that person – the alcoholic!
+Now, we are not only afraid of what others might think, but we also have a hard time believing that we had become that person!
 Even like “normal” people, we often cannot comprehend the power of our addiction, and its controlling nature.
 We often feel like this is the worst thing that could have ever happen to us, and it is so disgraceful that no one can ever know about it.

 Accepting that we had a disease of addiction to alcohol and then quitting drinking is a huge challenge.
 We all long for acceptance from our family, and friends, and the society.
-We want to be able to share the amazing changes in our lives, yet we are not able to share those without mentioning our struggles with alcohol.
+We want to be able to share the amazing changes in our lives, yet we are not able to share those without mentioning our struggles with the addiction.

 Unfortunately, I held on to my stigma for a long time.
 I was not one of the people who from day one were shouting from the rooftops about their newfound life in sobriety.
 I was petrified.
-I was petrified to step my foot in a 12-step meeting, I was petrified to go to rehab, and I was petrified of telling anyone about anything pertaining to my alcoholism and/or recovery.
+I was petrified to step my foot in a 12-step meeting, I was petrified to go to rehab, and I was petrified of telling anyone about anything pertaining to my addiction and/or recovery.
 I found anonymity extremely helpful because it was so important for me to feel secure and protected during this very fragile time.
 In those days I did not feel like getting sober was an amazing decision, instead I felt lots of shame and embarrassment and I did not want to be like my mother.
 Admitting that I had a problem and needed help was too overwhelming.